CalConnect/DEVGUIDE/_appendixes/Standards.md

 [RFC 6764: Locating CalDAV and CardDAV Services](https://tools.ietf.org/html/rfc6764) This specification describes how DNS SRV records, DNS TXT records and well-known URIs can be used together or separately to locate Calendaring Extensions to WebDAV (CalDAV) or vCard Extensions to WebDAV (CardDAV) services.

-## CalDAV and CalDaV works are in progress:
+## CalDAV and CalDAV works are in progress:

 ### CalDAV: Calendar Sharing
 This specification defines sharing calendars between users on a CalDAV system.